Riib11/Compilator/README.md

 # Compilator

+_Notice:_ This project has largely moved to the, now working, [ATF](https://github.com/Riib11/ATF) project.

 An abstractly-specified transpiler.
 The _Compilator_ work-flow is the following:

 1. Create a translation-specification that describes how to translate a tagged source-text (looking similar to XML or HTML) into the desired target-text format.